 Shinichi has been teaching body flow and composition in workshops and Universities since 1994.
 In 2007, he and his wife Dana Iova-Koga built and founded the dance studio inkGround in Northern California, running the annual summer workshop “Dance on Land,” utilizing the surrounding forests, rivers and ocean-side as new media for the life/dance investigation.

-Shinichi has taught dance composition and technique at Mills College (MFA program, full time) from 2009-2017, UC Davis (MFA program) in 2014 and has taught workshops or lectured at UC Riverside, UC Berkeley, SF State University, Stanford University, Experimental Theater Wing at NYU/Tisch, Colorado University in Boulder, Orange County College, Missoula State University, Anna Halprin’s Mountain Home Studio and numerous intensive workshops throughout the USA and Europe.
+Shinichi has taught dance composition and technique at Mills College (MFA program, core faculty) from 2009-2017, UC Davis (MFA program) in 2014 and has taught workshops or lectured at UC Riverside, UC Berkeley, SF State University, Stanford University, Experimental Theater Wing at NYU/Tisch, Colorado University in Boulder, Orange County College, Missoula State University, Anna Halprin’s Mountain Home Studio and numerous intensive workshops throughout the USA and Europe.

 Under Shinichi’s direction, inkBoat has has been recognized numerous times by the Isadora Duncan Awards Committee, receiving 12 nominations and 5 Izzie awards: “Special Achievement Award” for the 2015 performance of “95 Rituals;” “Outstanding Achievement in Visual Design” for the 2011 performance “Line Between;” “Outstanding Achievement in Company Performance” for the 2008 production of “c(H)ord;” “Outstanding Achievement in Company Performance” for 2004’s “Ame to Ame;” “Outstanding Achievement in Visual Design” for 2003’s “Heavens’ Radio.”
 Shinichi was named one of the “25 to watch” in 2008 by Dance Magazine and awarded a “Goldie” award by the SF Bay Guardian in 2007.